5 Reasons Why Queen Elizabeth Lived Such a Long, Healthy Life

 For decades, Queen Elizabeth’s daily routine was mainly unknown to the masses.
 Sure, we’re aware of some of the cooky royal rules (no bare legs allowed!) and many have speculated about her inner workings (hello, The Crown!).
-But it wasn’t until now, that a new book has taken a real deep dive into the monarch’s day-to-day and what has helped her lead such a long and healthy life.
+But it wasn’t until a book has taken a real deep dive into the monarch’s day-to-day and what helped her lead such a long and healthy life.

-British culture researcher, Bryan Kozlowski, has extensively studied the 94-year-old queen and has identified the habits that have contributed to her longevity in his new book Long Live the Queen!
-23 Rules for Living From Britain’s Longest-Reigning Monarch (Buy on Amazon, $24.75).
+British culture researcher, Bryan Kozlowski, extensively studied the Queen and identified the habits that contributed to her longevity in 2020 his book Long Live the Queen!
+23 Rules for Living From Britain’s Longest-Reigning Monarch.

-“She has aged incredibly well and is the paradigm of health and wellness,” he told the New York Post in a recent interview.
+“She has aged incredibly well and is the paradigm of health and wellness,” he told the New York Post in an interview.
 Read on to find out how you can channel your inner royal and live a long life like the queen you are.

-Despite the queen’s busy schedule, she has always found time to be active.
-Kozlowski notes that the she prefers “sensible exercise” which include brisk walks with her corgis (who will be getting their own stocking full of goodies this Christmas) and her lifelong passion of horseback riding.
+Despite the Queen’s busy schedule, she always found time to be active.
+Kozlowski notes that the she preferred “sensible exercise” which included brisk walks with her corgis (who would get their own stocking full of goodies during Christmas) and her lifelong passion of horseback riding.

 “To achieve longevity, [most people] tend to think you need to maintain a rigorous fitness regime,” he explained.
 “Research says the types of exercise you keep up are the ones which give you pleasure.”